 The firm prosecutes employment disputes in state and federal courts and before government agencies touching virtually every aspect of the employer/employee relationship.
 These include wage and hour claims (including class actions and PAGA claims), race, age, gender, pregnancy and religious discrimination, harassment and retaliation claims, claims under the Americans With Disabilities Act and the Family Medical Leave Act, wrongful discharge, whistleblower, defamation, unfair competition and trade secret claims.
 The firm has achieved multiple seven-figure verdicts and settlements on behalf of executives (including CEOs) and other employees.
 The firm has had particular success in trade secret cases involving the employment relationship in both seeking and avoiding early stage motions for preliminary injunctive relief.
 (The outcome of such motions frequently resolves the case in favor of the prevailing party on such motions.)
 The firm also has expertise in representing entrepreneurs and executives in connection with negotiating compensation packages and in their relationships with their employers and investors.

 The firm is committed to the pursuit of justice on a collective basis, and has had several important victories in the class action field.
 In Nov.
 2011, a federal court judge in Miami granted final approval of a $410 million settlement on the claims made by the firm on behalf of customers of Bank of America over that bank's overdraft fee practices.
 Partners David Given and Nick Carlin were later honored as "Consumer Attorneys of the Year" finalists by the Consumer Attorneys of California for their work on the case.
 (The firm later played a role in settling similar litigation against Bank of the West and M&T Bank for $18 million and $4 million, respectively.)
 In Feb.
 2013, a state court judge in San Francisco gave final approval to a settlement the firm helped conclude with the City of San Francisco on behalf of emergency room patients unlawfully "balanced billed" by San Francisco General Hospital, resulting in a 100 cents on the dollar recovery for those patients.
 In Oct.
-2013, the firm was appointed lead counsel in a class action by consumers for the violation of their right of privacy in connection with the collection of users' data from iDevices; the case has survived multiple legal attacks against it, and the first of what is expected to be several class certification motions was recently granted by federal district court judge Jon S. Tigar.
-In April 2016, a federal judge gave final approval to the second of two $11.5 million settlements the firm helped conclude as court-appointed lead counsel with Warner Music Group and Universal Music Group in two different class actions involving the accounting for income from digital downloads of recorded music.
-The firm launched the first in a series of cases against The Honest Company alleging deceptive advertising in connection with that company's "all natural" products; in Aug.
-2016, a federal judge in Los Angeles named partner Nick Carlin interim co-lead counsel in a consolidated court proceeding in the matter.
+2013, the firm was appointed lead counsel in a class action by consumers for the violation of their right of privacy in connection with the collection of users' data from iDevices; following success against multiple legal attacks on the complaint, as well as the first class certification motion in the case, federal district court judge Jon S. Tigar granted preliminary approval to a $5.3 million settlement of the privacy claims against several app defendants and Apple.
+In April 2016, a federal judge gave final approval to the second of two settlements together totaling $23 million that the firm helped conclude as court-appointed lead counsel in two different class actions against Warner Music Group and Universal Music Group involving the accounting for income from digital downloads of recorded music.
+The firm launched the first in a series of cases against The Honest Company alleging deceptive advertising in connection with that company's "all natural" products, and partner Nick Carlin, who was named interim co-lead counsel in a consolidated court proceeding in the matter, led the effort to beat back Honest’s legal attack on the class claims; a federal judge in New York recently granted preliminary approval to a $7.35 million settlement of those claims.
 The firm has also had various successes on a class basis in the employee wage and hour field.

 For more about our firm’s law practice, click here.
 For news about our firm and its attorneys and legal matters, click here.
 For professional and biographical information about our attorneys, click here.